ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/quick_start.rst

 .. attention::

-    Requests to ThreatConnect API endpoints must be made over HTTPS with a supported authentication method, as described in the `"Authentication" <#authentication>`_ section.
+    Requests to ThreatConnect API endpoints must be made over HTTPS with a supported authentication method, as described in the `"Authentication" <#id1>`_ section.
 Otherwise, a 403 error will be returned.

 API Versioning
 --------------